McMaster-Baby-Lab/handbook/pages/labMembers/newMembers.md

 ## Checklist for new members

-- [ ] Familiarze yourself with the Teams
+- [ ] Familiarize yourself with the Teams
 - [ ] Fill out the access card application [here](https://forms.office.com/pages/responsepage.aspx?id=B2M3RCm0rUKMJSjNSW9HcudkN_4lJH5IiXFmxJeXy5JUN0xJNzZCM0lWSzMxQk9SUDVYRDM2MU9aSi4u)
 - [ ] Fill out [this form](https://forms.office.com/r/DyyjwnPBXj) to have your bio added to our website.
 For the uploaded photos, make sure to crop them in 500 * 500 pixel.
 - [ ] Ensure you are able to gain access to DRDB (you will receive an email invite)